Women in politics

 My research in this area focuses on women at the grassroots of political parties.
 While we know a lot about women’s participation as candidates and politicians, less attention is paid to party members – the main pool from which candidates and politicians are recruited.
 If we want to understand the drivers of gender inequality among elected representatives and officials, party grassroots are a good place to look at.

-My book manuscript Grassroots Women in the Populist Radical Right (forthcoming with Oxford University Press) shows that although women are more active members than men (!) and fulfil key functions for populist radical right parties, party elites conceive of them as a source of short-terms gains, and not as a group they should invest on.
+My book Grassroots Women in the Populist Radical Right (Oxford University Press) shows that although women are more active members than men (!) and fulfil key functions for populist radical right parties, party elites conceive of them as a source of short-terms gains, and not as a group they should invest on.

 As part of the YOUMEM project, I am working on women’s involvement in mainstream party youth wings.
 My research examines various aspects, including women’s reasons for joining and staying in youth wings, their aspirations, and what they see as the costs and benefits of their membership.
 Ultimately, I am interested in whether youth wings can provide an inclusive environment for young women to be socialised in politics.